 Sometimes an Insurance Plan reduces payment for a procedure based on material (e.g., composite to amalgam or porcelain to gold).
 In Open Dental, downgraded estimates are based on insurance substitution codes and whether or not the insurance plan is set up to apply substitution codes.

 - The substitution code fee is never more expensive than the original procedure code fee.

 - To see an example of the math behind downgrades, see PPO Insurance Calculations.

 When an insurance plan is set to downgrade estimates:

 - The charted code is still billed to insurance.

-- The procedure's substitution code will be used to estimate the insurance fee.
+- The procedure's substitution code is used to estimate the insurance fee.
 If no fee is entered for the substitution code, the fee for the original procedure is used instead.

-- The patient will usually pay the difference between the original allowed fee and the downgraded fee.
+- The patient usually pays the difference between the original allowed fee and the downgraded fee.